eddiewiiii/portal/src/content/articles/en/changsha-rain.md

 It was him.

-I replied with one word, put my phone away, opened my umbrella, and walked into the rain.
+I replied with one word, put my phone back in my pocket, and walked into the rain with my umbrella on.